hindsightsoftware/slate/source/index.html.md

   * This is the URL of Behave Pro Server itself, originally used to configure JIRA
 * Appliance security token
   * See below where to find this security token
+* Atlassian Cookie
+  * See below where to find this cookie
 * Destination JIRA Server URL (example: https://mydomain.com/jira)
   * Destination JIRA instance where Behave Pro is installed
 * JIRA Username